cgarcia2097/spotiPad/README.md

 The `pyserial` module allows one to search for serial port that is used by the Arduino.
 Assuming only one Arduino is plugged in, typing `python -m serial.tools.list_ports` should yield the Arduino's serial port.

 ## Future Work
-- Load control schema form JSON file
+- Load control schema from CSV file
-- Pairwise generation of driver and firmware
+- Pairwise generation of driver and firmware from CSV file

 ## Credits
 Charles Garcia - @cgarcia2097